Showing posts with label Natural Gas. Show all posts

 2026 Composite Cycle for the S&P 500.

-Sarubbi's "Composite Cycle for the S&P 500 in 2026" begins at a relatively high point in January 2026, followed by a general downward trend with minor oscillations through February and March.
-It experiences a slight dip in April, a modest recovery in May, and further undulations downward through June and July.
-A more pronounced decline occurs in August and September, reaching a notable low point around October or early November.
+Sarubbi's "Composite Cycle for the S&P 500 in 2026" begins at a high point in January 2026, followed by a general downward trend with minor oscillations through February and March.
+It experiences a modest recovery in April, and further undulations downward through late June.
+After a recovery into late-August early-September, a more pronounced decline occurs into a late-September early-October low of the year.
 From this trough, the US stock market ascends sharply through November and December 2026, continuing its upward trajectory into January 2027.

 Above is the DJIA's expected return of all years ending in 6 that have also been 2 years past an election since 1885.
 Keep in mind that the 15-month period that follows the mid-term elections has been one of the most bullish time intervals.
 It appears logical to expect a Q1 correction followed by a trading range in the first 3 quarters of 2026.